The work for Co-VAL project is organized around eleven work packages and is founded on three pillars:

 This workpackage aims to: (i) Identify and extract the reasons why public administrations are investing into digital transformation activities, goals and expected outcomes, drivers for digital transformation in the public sector, changing internal mindsets and culture to redirect design and implementation paradigm away from their own internal logic toward a human centered design that moves the citizen into the center of the design process; (ii) Identify the methods that public managers are adapting from the private sector that are contributing to internal and external public value creation, introduction of these methods; (iii) Create international cases of digital transformation describing the relationships to their stakeholders, especially to the contracting industry, and change acquisition routines and policies; (iv) Identify new forms of IT acquisition and innovative policies.

-This WP investigates the use of service design methods and assess how service design may enable co-creation of public value.
-The WP aims to document various service design techniques and methods, and examine the use of service design in practice through case studies within public services dealing with vulnerable groups such as elderly care, welfare and social services.
+This WP investigates the use of service design methods and assesses how service design may enable co-creation of public value.
+The WP aims to document various service design techniques and methods and examine the use of service design in practice through case studies within public services dealing with vulnerable groups, such as elderly care, welfare and social services.
 The case studies focus on how service design may enable and enhance co-creation of public value.
 The WP specifically analyses the potential impact and limitations of service design approaches as means for co-creating public value.
 The WP aims to make essential contributions to the overall objectives of the project by integrating findings from empirical studies on co-creation of value through service design with theories on public value and PSDL.

 The WP investigates the concept and method of innovation and living labs and how innovation and living labs and other participatory and experimental methods are used to enable value co-creation based on co-innovation of public services.
 Case-studies are provided that can generate knowledge about how innovation and living labs are used to bring actors together and carry out citizen-based innovation in real-life settings while also contributing to public value generation in terms of overall service quality and efficiency, public trust and social inclusion.
 The WP analyses the structures and tools of innovation and living labs and how they are integrated into public administration in different ways across Europe.
 WP5 aims to contribute to co-creation research by exploring how new institutional arrangement are provided to ensure an experiential and citizen-based approach to service development in the context of public administration, and the kind of institutional work that must be provided to transform public services in a sustainable way within a PSDL framework.